Holarbrain/Data-project-documentation/README_TEMPLATE.md

 **The workflow included:**

-a.
-Cleaning and validating raw transactional data.
+1. Cleaning and validating raw transactional data.

-b.
-Exploring sales performance across categories, locations, and customer demographics.
+2. Exploring sales performance across categories, locations, and customer demographics.

-c.
-Comparing customer purchasing behavior across segments.
+3. Comparing customer purchasing behavior across segments.

-d.
-Visualizing KPIs and trends through an interactive dashboard.
+4. Visualizing KPIs and trends through an interactive dashboard.

-d.
-Generating actionable business insights and recommendations.
+5. Generating actionable business insights and recommendations.

 **The analysis was designed to answer business-focused questions such as:**

-a.
-Which product categories generate the most revenue?
+1. Which product categories generate the most revenue?

-b.
-Which customer segments contribute most to sales?
+2. Which customer segments contribute most to sales?

-c.
-Are there seasonal trends in purchasing behavior?
+3. Are there seasonal trends in purchasing behavior?

-d.
-Which payment methods are most preferred?
+4. Which payment methods are most preferred?

-e.
-Which shopping locations perform best?
+5. Which shopping locations perform best?

 ---